Saul Goodman

 Saul first appeared in "Better Call Saul" (2009), the eighth episode of Breaking Bad's second season.
-He was created to provide Walt and Jesse with a guide for their criminal activities and to replace Hank Schrader (Dean Norris) as Breaking Bad's comic relief.
+He was created to provide Walt and Jesse with a guide for their criminal activities and to replace Hank Schrader as Breaking Bad's comic relief.
 His name, "Saul Goodman", is a play on the phrase "it's all good, man".
-Although Odenkirk was initially cast for only four episodes as a guest actor, he became integral to the Breaking Bad narrative after Gilligan and Gould were impressed by his performance; Odenkirk subsequently joined the starting cast in the third season and remained through to the end of the show.
+Although Odenkirk was initially cast for only four episodes as a guest actor, he became integral to the Breaking Bad narrative after Gilligan and Gould were impressed by his performance; Odenkirk subsequently joined the main cast in the third season and remained through to the fifth and final season of the show.
 Following Breaking Bad's conclusion, Gilligan and Gould began developing a Saul-focused spin-off depicting his origin story.
+The character also appeared in the animated short-form series Slippin' Jimmy (2022), a spin-off of Better Call Saul which follows his childhood misadventures.

-Saul's characterization and Odenkirk’s performance have received critical and popular acclaim; he is often regarded as one of the greatest television characters of all time.
-Odenkirk was nominated for the Primetime Emmy Award for Outstanding Lead Actor in a Drama Series five times for his performance in Better Call Saul.
+Saul's characterization and Odenkirk's performance received critical acclaim.
+Odenkirk was nominated for the Primetime Emmy Award for Outstanding Lead Actor in a Drama Series six times for his performance in Better Call Saul tying the record for most nominations without a win in the category.